Have questions about Resurrection? Find answers to some of our most frequently asked questions below.

 Most of our sermons from 2009 to the present are available in our sermon library on this site.
 These, along with older sermons, are also available for purchase through our bookstore, The Well.

-You can worship with us online through RezOnline.org, our streaming website.
-We stream live services at 10:45 am and 5 pm on Sundays, and we re-broadcast worship services about every two hours throughout the week.
-The full schedule is available on the RezOnline site.
+You can worship with us online through our online streaming page.
+We stream live services on Sundays, and we re-broadcast worship services on your own schedule throughout the week.

 What is your denominational affiliation?